masoudir/mavros_python_examples/README.md

 ## Run the test file

-If you download this project with git, you can run the example via this command:
+At first you need to follow the instructions mentioned at the beginning of this document to introduce ROS functions to this code (Becareful to source the path of ROS and MAVROS on the current terminal in order to use the code).
+Then if you download this project with git, you can run the example via this command:

 * `python3 test/rover.py`